YouTube TV vs. Hulu Live TV - Which Should You Choose?

 Hulu Live TV now includes an automatic subscription to Disney+ and ESPN+.
 That means you’ll get on demand access to every Star Wars movie and almost every Marvel movie.
 Throw in Pixar and Disney’s animated classics and that’s a library that’s hard to beat.
 There are also wonderful original series like “The Mandalorian,” “WandaVision,” and “Loki.”

 ESPN+ gives you Monday Night Football, MLB, NHL, and MLS games, along with Bundesliga, LaLiga, FA Cup, UEFA Nations League, EFL Championship, EFL Carabao Cup, Eredevise, and more.

 College sports fans will be able to watch thousands of games and events including football, basketball, baseball, softball, soccer, track & field, gymnastics, swimming & diving, lacrosse, wrestling, volleyball, golf, and more.

 Both services offer an unlimited DVR that can hold recordings up to 9 months.

-Thanks to Hulu’s recent upgrades of the included Disney bundle and an unlimited DVR, Hulu seems like the clear choice.
-Its on-demand offerings are far better than YouTube TV, and the inclusion of ESPN+ means you’ll have access to NHL events not available to YouTube TV subscribers.
+Hulu is a slam-dunk choice between the two.
+Its on-demand offerings are far better than YouTube TV, and the inclusion of ESPN+ means you’ll have access to thousands of sporting events not available to YouTube TV subscribers.
 Throw in the Disney+ standouts of Pixar, Star Wars, Marvel, and the Disney animated library, and the value is outstanding.